Quickstart: Set up a dev environment

 - Select Azure Active Directory > Properties > Directory ID in the Azure portal

-If you don't have an existing tenant associated with your account, you'll see a GUID under your account name and you will not be able to perform actions like registering apps until you create a new tenant.
+If you don't have an existing tenant associated with your account, you'll see a GUID under your account name and you won't be able to perform actions like registering apps until you follow the steps of the next section.